 Installing Lightroom preset brushes

-We covered using Lightroom brushes yesterday and how quick and easy they are to retouch your images.
+We have covered using Lightroom brushes to soften skin in the past and how quick and easy they are to retouch your images.
 With Lightroom Adobe gives you 12 different brush presets to use but you can add your own but you might want to make your own presets or import presets that you get from someone else.
 Importing presets is fairly easy but takes a few steps since Adobe doesn’t give you a direct way to do it.
 Here are the steps to import Lightroom brush presets:

 First we need to find the folder where Lightroom is storing your presets.
 Go to Lightroom –> Preferences –> Presets and click the “Show Lightroom Preferences Folder”